Castlemaine, Victoria: In popular culture

-The Australian version of the Irish ballad "The Wild Colonial Boy" refers to 1860s' Australian convict John Doolan, who was born in Castlemaine, and who turned to bushranging.
+The Australian version of the Irish ballad "The Wild Colonial Boy" refers to 1860s' Australian convict John (or Jack) Doolan, who was "born in Castlemaine", and who turned to bushranging.

 Castlemaine XXXX beer and were named after the city.

 The Australian Broadcasting Corporation TV series Glitch was partially filmed in Castlemaine.
 The fictional town of Yoorana in which the series is set is located on the western side of (and effectively replaces) Castlemaine, per an onscreen map.

+A film with actor Liam Neeson was also shot in Castlemaine in 2025.